“A novel therapeutic drug that protects and regenerates corneal nerves in ophthalmic diseases” See 12/2018 press release

 Recombitant nhuman nerve growth factor.
 Currently approved (US, Europe) for neurotrophic keratitis, and being studied for dry eye.

 This drug targets MGD and evaporative dry eye and utilizes EyeSol drug delivery technology.
-Results were announced from a Phase 2 trial in October 2018 and according to the company’s website, they anticipate a launch as early as 2021.
+Results were announced from a Phase 2 trial in October 2018.
+More data at ASCRS 2019, and expected to enter Phase 3 in 2019l.

 “Novel, ocular neurosensory drug therapy” currently in Phase 2 clinical trials.